Azure/CanadaPubSecALZ/docs/policy/authoring-guide.md

 ### Auto generate custom Diagnostic Settings policies for PaaS services

-Before auto generating a custom Diagnostic Settings policies, we recommend searching for a suitable built-in policy through [Azure Policy Definitions][portalAzurePolicyDefinition].
+Before auto generating a custom Diagnostic Settings policy, we recommend searching for a suitable built-in policy through [Azure Policy Definitions][portalAzurePolicyDefinition].

 The Diagnostic Settings policies in this reference implementation were created using scripts from GitHub ([JimGBritt/AzurePolicy](https://github.com/JimGBritt/AzurePolicy/tree/master/AzureMonitor/Scripts)).
 The steps are: